 Larry Keeley is a strategist who has worked over three decades to develop more effective innovation methods.
 Larry is President and co-founder of Doblin Inc., an innovation strategy firm known for pioneering comprehensive innovation systems that materially improve innovation success rates.
 Doblin is now a unit of Deloitte Consulting LLP, where Keeley serves as a Director.

-Since 1979 Keeley has worked with many global companies on innovation effectiveness, among them, Abbott Labs, Aetna, American Express, Amoco, Apple, Baxter, Boeing, Citigroup, Coca-Cola, Consignia, Diageo, Ford, Gates Foundation, Gillette, GE, Hallmark, Liberty Global, Mars, Mayo Clinic, McDonald’s, Monsanto, Motorola, Novartis, Novo Nordisk, Pfizer, Qwest, Rockefeller Foundation, SAS, Shell, Sony, Steelcase, Target, Texas Instruments, VHA, WellPoint, Whirlpool, and Zurich Financial Services.
+Since 1979 Keeley has worked with many global companies on innovation effectiveness.
+Among them are Abbott Labs, Aetna, American Express, Amoco, Apple, Baxter, Boeing, Citigroup, Coca-Cola, Consignia, Diageo, Ford, Gates Foundation, Gillette, GE, Hallmark, Liberty Global, Mars, Mayo Clinic, McDonald’s, Monsanto, Motorola, Novartis, Novo Nordisk, Pfizer, Qwest, Rockefeller Foundation, SAS, Shell, Sony, Steelcase, Target, Texas Instruments, VHA, WellPoint, Whirlpool, and Zurich Financial Services.
 He lectures frequently and publishes regularly on strategic aspects of innovation.

-Keeley’s book that codifies much of the research and tradecraft that drives effective innovation is "The Ten Types of Innovation and the Discipline of Building Breakthroughs" (Wiley, April 2013).
+Keeley’s book, "The Ten Types of Innovation and the Discipline of Building Breakthroughs" (Wiley, April 2013), codifies much of the research and tradecraft that drives effective innovation.
 The book's material is both thought-provoking and entirely practical.
 In it, Larry and the co-authors explain how the Ten Types can be used analytically to reveal blind spots, as a lens for leaders to identify new innovation opportunities and, most importantly, as a tool that can be used immediately to accelerate and amplify existing ideas.